 Robinhood is a completely free app that lets you trade stocks, mutual funds, options, exchange-traded funds (ETFs), and even cryptocurrency.
 Their claim to fame is no commissions or fees and no account minimum.
 If you've wanted to start building your personal portfolio, Robinhood is one of the simplest and cheapest platforms out there to do it.

 The app itself is streamlined and easy to use for anyone familiar with a smartphone.
-Robinhood doesn't have many bells and whistles, which can be good or bad depending on what you expect.
-But it accomplishes its core mission well, which is to allow you to quickly and easily trade stocks and track your portfolio.
+Robinhood doesn't have many bells and whistles, which can be good or bad depending on your expectations.
+But it accomplishes its core mission well, allowing you to quickly and easily trade stocks and track your portfolio.

 Betterment: Best Robo-Advisor